angloc/savutil/readme.md

 <h2>Anomalous code values</h2>

-<p>SPSS allows all variables including numerics to have codes for missing
-values.
-It also allows categorical variables to be incompletely coded, and have negative code values.
+<p>SPSS allows categorical variables to be incompletely coded, and to have
+negative code values.

 This is not compatible with the requirements for categorical variables in Triple-S.

-Therefore variables are only treated as categorical, i.e. single, if all the values appearing in the file have been coded, and only valid codes (zero or higher integer) are used, except for missing values which may have any code because they are not written to the output file.
-A variable must have at least two categories after excluding missing values and invalid codes in order to be treated as categorical.
+Therefore variables with a value list are only exported as categorical, i.e. single, if either:

+* all values in the value list are non-negative integers.
+Such variables are exported as singles in `numeric` format.
+If there are (non-negative) values in the data that do not appear in the value list, json2sss will provide a `range` element as well as the individual value elements.

+* there are values in the value list not compatible with `numeric` format but all the values in the data can be found in the value list.
+Such variables are exported in `literal` format.

-Variables rejected on the basis of these criteria are converted as Triple-S quantity variables with a range based on the width declared for them in SPSS.
+Variables that do meet either of these criteria are converted as Triple-S quantity variables with a range based on the width declared for them in SPSS.